dd86k/ddui/README.md

 - Triangle corner hint and/or cursor change for resizable windows.
 - Fix window dragging when on-top of each other for current example.
 - Fix z-index global state (window management).
-- Demo: Support OpenGL 3.3 and/or ES 2.0.
-- (Considering) Dedicated helper functions to aid SDL2/Allegro/GLFW integration.

 # Example

-There is currently only one example using SDL2 and OpenGL 1.1.
+There is currently only one example using SDL2 and OpenGL 1.1 or OpenGL 3.3.

 Building the demo:
 1. Navigate to the `demo` directory.